top of page

 Farrah Kanwal - Headshot.jpg

-farrah kanwal, BA (she/her) - counselling intern
+farrah kanwal, MACP (she/her) - associate counsellor

-Farrah works from a combination of modalities including humanistic, existential, psychodynamic, mindfulness, and narrative approaches.
-She believes that counselling should be collaborative between client and therapist to find an approach that fits them best.
-Farrah brings a strength-based approach and offers clients the opportunity to be unapologetically themselves without fear of judgement while helping them recognize and accept the strengths and skills they have within themselves.
+Farrah brings a strength-based and empowerment approach and offers clients the opportunity to be unapologetically themselves without fear of judgement while helping them recognize and accept the strengths and skills they have within themselves.
 Farrah offers counselling for adolescents and adults dealing with a variety of different presenting concerns.

 Farrah can provide counselling in English, Urdu, and Hindi.